We’ve provided packing recommendations below; however, equivalent items work just fine. We also offer many items for sale via our online store.

 These items are already included in the packing list – they are not additional items!

-Moondance adheres the Centers for Disease Control and Prevention recommendations.
+Moondance adheres to the Centers for Disease Control and Prevention recommendations.
 They state that routine vaccines are those recommended for everyone in the United States, depending on age and vaccine history.
-Please consult with a physician for specific recommendations based on your health history.
+Please consult with a physician for specific recommendations based on your health history and continuously check the CDC website for updates.

 Routine vaccinations related to travel may include the following: